OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/2._Node_initialization_and_startup/index.md

 * `spinOnce()` - instead of blocking,
 it returns immediately once all available CAN frames and timer events are processed.

-#### Dual-threaded configuration
+#### Multi-threaded configuration

 This configuration is covered later in a dedicated tutorial.
-In short, it splits the node into two node objects, where each node object is being maintained in a separate thread.
+In short, it splits the node into multiple node objects, where each node object is being maintained in a separate thread.
 The same concepts concerning the spin methods apply as for the single-threaded configuration (see above).

-The separated node objects communicate with each other by means of a *virtual CAN driver interface*.
+Typically, the separated node objects communicate with each other by means of a *virtual CAN driver interface*.

 ## The code